xinyuanwu9/Machine-Learning-Course-Project/Report_of_Model_Selection.md

 ## Balanced Accuracy      0.9993   0.9992   0.9983   0.9976   0.9993
 ```

+Random forest has an accuracy of of 0.9981, and is a little faster than gbm method.

 ## Conclusion

 In conclusion, Random Forest is selected as the final prediction model, which has a accuracy of 0.9981 on the validation set.
+The expected out-of-sample error is 0.19%.